 Travelling to campus on the bus is really easy; you can expect to see a bus running past the University every 3 minutes during the day.
-Buses between the City Centre, the University and Headingley often cost £1 for a single journey.
-These services include the number 1, 6, 28 and 97 and are operated by FirstLeeds.
+Buses between the University and Headingley costs £1 for a single journey.
+These services include the number 1, 6, 28 and 97 and are operated by FirstLeeds

 Staying out late?
 Service 1 operates until 3.00am on Monday – Saturday nights.
 The Students Union also operate a night bus which takes students from the entrance of the Union building to their doorstep and costs just £1!
 For more information about this handy service click here.

 Leeds also has a city centre shuttle bus service.
 Details can be found here.